G-Amar/OpenGL-Mesh/README.md

  - This program consists of only the file meshViewer.cpp.
  - The input mesh file must be called 'outputMesh.txt' (main program exports this file name) and be in the same directory.
  - Along with this file, you will need the vertex and fragment shader files in the same directory.

-I have implemented all the asked functionality, as well as the vertex and fragment shaders for bonus.

 Drawing Style: (surfaceModeller.cpp):
  - 'l' and 'L' key toggles line drawing,